20mph speed limit plan for Castle Road area in Bedford

 The councillors shared part of the cost equally from their ward funds with Bedford Borough Council funding part of the scheme as well.

-The consultation - which will reveal the details of the plan - launched today and will run until November 26.
+The consultation - which will reveal the details of the plan - will run until November 26.

 Businesses and residents are encouraged to comment on the scheme online.